Inshou Restaurant Review, San Mateo

 Opened – December 2010

 Verdict – Inshou surprised us with very good Japanese food.
 We were not expecting much given how empty the place was, but can heartily recommend this restaurant.
+The waiter said they are owned by a seafood distributor, so they get fresh seafood all the time.

 If you find yourself headed up 101 and see a huge traffic jam near Highway 92, turn off at the Hillsdale exit, stop here for a cold one and some small plates.